Extended dissipaton theory with application to adatom-graphene composite: Introduction

 \section{Introduction}

-Graphene is characterized by its two-dimensional hexagonal lattice of carbon atoms and delocalized $\pi$-bonding across the entire structure.
-It has garnered widespread interest due to its diverse properties, functionalities, and potential real-world applications.
-Graphene's unique structure results in exceptional mechanical strength, high electron mobility, and excellent thermal capacity and conductivity.
-Numerous experiments and theoretical studies have been conducted to explore new properties and applications of graphene and its derivatives. \cite{Cas09109}

-In recent years, the study of electronic migration in graphene has emerged as a compelling area of research, particularly in the context of adatom-induced modifications to graphene's electronic structure and tunable magnetic properties.\cite{Sof12115405,Pik14115428,Ynd14245420,Shi19125158,Cao20045402} Understanding the electrons' migration and the induced correlated effects between the adatom and the graphene lattice is essential for advancing applications in spintronics, quantum computing, and sensor technologies, etc. However, the complexity of this interaction, particularly in the presence of many-body effect, dissipation, and strong electron correlation, poses significant theoretical challenges.
-Besides, the Kondo effect, a many-body phenomenon arising from the interaction between a localized magnetic moment and the conduction electrons in a metal, has profound implications for understanding electron transport in nanoscale systems.
-Theoretical investigations have been carried out by first-principle calculations combined with the numerical renormalization group method.\cite{Mak14207401,Soh14125414,Mat15015305,Cre15635019, Bul16270,Anv21155402}
+Open quantum systems widely exist and play fundamental and crucial roles in various fields.
+Couplings between the primary functional site and its surroundings cause particle, energy, and coherence exchange processes.
+Theoretical exploration on dynamic mechanism of open quantum systems helps design and control new devices.
+For example, recent years the electron transfer in graphene, particularly in the context of adatom-induced modifications on graphene's electronic structure and tunable magnetic properties, has emerged as a compelling direction.\cite{Sof12115405,Pik14115428,Ynd14245420,Shi19125158,Cao20045402,Gon16437} Understanding the electron transfer dynamics and the related correlation effects between the adatom and the graphene lattice is essential for advancing applications in spintronics, quantum computing, and sensor technologies, etc. However, the complexity of the underlying interactions, particularly in the presence of many-body effect, dissipation, and strong electron correlation, poses significant theoretical challenges.
+Besides, the Kondo effect, a many-body phenomenon arising from the interaction between a localized magnetic moment and the conduction electrons, has profound implications in nanoscale systems.\cite{Kon6437,Kon70183,Pus0145328,Swi03195318,Hew93}

-To address these challenges, this paper employs an open quantum system method, the extended dissipaton-equation-of-motion (DEOM) approach, \cite{Yan14054105,Yan16110306,Wan22170901,Che23074102,Su23024113} to investigate the electronic migration between an adatom and graphene.
-The extended DEOM method, which utilizes the quasi-particle concept known as \emph{dissipaton}, is capable of handling both linear and quadratic couplings,\cite{Che23074102,Su23024113} effectively accounting for interactions between the adatom and the graphene substrate.
-It provides a powerful theoretical framework for modeling the nonequilibrium dynamics of complex quantum systems.
-By applying this approach, we aim to elucidate the interplay between the electronic migration and the strong electronic correlation effect in the adatom-graphene system, offering new insights into the behavior of quantum impurities in low-dimensional materials.